Lexonight1/Webull_desktop_install/README.md

 Seems the only provide a deb for ubuntu, but with podman and toolbox we can make it happen.
 Read the script and try it out, works for me.
 do not forget to chmod -x this file i.e chmod -x Webull_install.sh
 then run in terminal i.e bash Webull_install.sh
+Webull_install_by_grok untested